wburgin-anduril/vite-repro/README.md

   ![Screenshot](screenshots/screenshot-2.png)

 On the `patched` branch:
-+ Run `pnpm dev` and observe that there are no errors in the console and that the page works
++ Run `pnpm dev` and observe that there are no errors in the console and that the page works again
-+ Open `patches/vite@5.2.10.patch` to see how Vite was patched on this branch
++ Check out `patches/vite@5.2.10.patch` to see how Vite was patched on this branch